-Kerbal Space Program is getting a shiny new update this summer.
-Titled Shared Horizons, the simulation game’s incoming content drop is all about celebrating the European Space Agency’s contributions towards space exploration – and it’s totally free.
+Kerbal Space Program gets a shiny new update this very day.
+Titled Shared Horizons, the simulation game’s latest content drop is all about celebrating the European Space Agency’s contributions towards space exploration – and it’s totally free.

 “The first new mission, BepiColombo,” the release explains, “will recreate the ESA’s ongoing joint mission between the ESA and Japan Aerospace Exploration Agency (JAXA) to Mercury.
 Players will attempt to reach orbit and land on Moho, the equivalent of Mercury in the Kerbal universe, while performing various scientific tasks from the actual ESA mission.”
 The second is titled Rosetta, and instead pays “tribute to the successful landing on a Jupiter-family comet, an event that enabled the gathering of important data on the comet’s environment.”